kuroji-fusky/pacopanda-drawing-stats/README.md

 - `-p <number>`, `--pages <number>`: Specify what pages to scrape, each page contains 48 items.
 If this parameter isn't set, it will scan through all the pages available.
-- `-nv`, `--no-verbose`: Keep the logs as minimal and c l e a n as possible, making the requests go by faster.
+- `-nv`, `--no-verbose`: Keep the logs as minimal and clean as possible, making the requests go by faster.

+## Test scripts

+### Searching tags

+From the `tag-finder.py` file, the only parameter supported is `-t <string>` or `--tag <string>` to find a specific tag from the scraped data, if otherwise not passed, it will find a random tag instead.

+- Running `python tag-finder.py --tag fox` will return
+  - `'fox' returned 397 hits (1.28139% of 30982)`
+- If no --tag flag is passed, it will return a random tag instead
+  - `'anthro' returned 690 hits (2.22710% of 30982)`

 ## Related projects